isaksolheim/gesucht/README.md

 - **Link Detection**: Efficiently parses incoming emails to identify wg-gesucht.de links.
 - **Automated Web Interaction**: Utilizes Playwright to automate tasks like sign-ins and messaging on wg-gesucht.de.
 - **Personalized Messaging**: Generates unique messages using ChatGPT 3.5 Turbo
+- **Docker Support**: The bot can be dockerized for enhanced deployment and scalability (still under development).

 ## 📦 Dependencies